Alex44lel/Cfact/README.md

 - **Hugging Face** (for speaker diarization models) - [Get it here](https://huggingface.co/settings/tokens)
 - **MultiOn API** (for Wikipedia fact verification) - [Get it here](https://www.multion.ai/)

-> **Note**: This tool requires a microphone and works best with clear audio input from both speakers.

 ## Installation